Everyone Can Serve!

 You can match your interests to a great volunteer opportunity

 Your personal interests are your best guide to finding the volunteer opportunity that is right for you.
-Use our online volunteer matching system to see what’s out there.
+Use NV Volunteer Connect to see what’s out there.
 Or try answering these questions:

 1. How much time can you spare?

 - Project-based volunteering (short-term, intensive focused project)